rnelson/rnelson.github.io/_posts/2024-11-15-remembering_the_graph_class_assignment.md

 As it turns out, he is one of the two professors that I absolutely loved from my undergrad.
 I don't actually use it for anything but Messenger and Events these days so I can't say I'm truly keeping in touch with him, but all these years later I'm friends with Ken on Facebook.

-(Ken, if you're reading this, please don't find a way to make SDSU rescind my degree for working together with friends!)
+[^ken_footnote] Ken, if you're reading this, please don't find a way to make SDSU rescind my degree for working together with friends!